VincentLiu028/azure-docker-registry-template/README.md

 # Azure Docker Registry Template
-This is a Azure ARM template to deploy Docker registry on Azure China.
+This is a Azure ARM template to deploy Docker registry on Azure China. ***Some urls are hard coded to Azure China now, so this template is NOT workable on Global Azure.***

 ## Overview